karask/satoshi-paper/markdown/bitcoin.md

 sufficiently certain the sender can't change the transaction.
 We assume the sender is an attacker who wants to make the recipient believe he paid him for a while, then switch it to pay back to himself after some time has passed.
-The receiver will be alerted when that happens, but the sender hopes it will be too late.
+The receiver will be alerted when that happens, but the sender hopes it will be too late

 The receiver generates a new key pair and gives the public key to the sender shortly before signing.
 This prevents the sender from preparing a chain of blocks ahead of time by working on